vite-pwa/vite-plugin-pwa/README.md

 registerSW()
 ```

-You can run the sample using `pnpm run example:router:start:claims`
+You can run the example using `pnpm run example:router:start:claims`.

 ### **WIP**: Network first strategy